Onahail/iQueue/README.md

 - Countdown timer on the first slot to indicate build time remaining
 - Cancel anything in the queue at any time by clicking on its respective slot
 - Image on queue will indicate what is being built
+- Hovering over the queue slot when something is being built displays a cancel symbol

 ##### Unit Creation
 - Building units on multiple buildings simulatenously as long as resources allow